hakt0r/BDL/FAQ.md

 ## Whats BDL
 Basic Digital Litaracy - How to deal with computers'n'stuff.
 Ubuntu, Linux, Terminal, git, github, vscode, Mouse, Monitors...

+## Is Linux an OS?
+No!
+Linux is not an OS!
+Linux is a kernel!